 SOUTHEAST REGION REPRESENTATIVE - Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia

 Judge Murrell received his Bachelor of Arts (cum laude) from Harding University in 1975 and his Doctor of Jurisprudence from University of Memphis, Cecil C. Humphreys School of Law, in December of 1982.
 He was licensed to practice law by the Tennessee Supreme Court in 1983.
 He was admitted to practice at every level of Tennessee State Court, in the Western and Middle Districts of Tennessee Federal Court as well as the Sixth Circuit Court of Appeals.

 Judge Murrell engaged in private practice for eighteen years before he began public service.
 In 2003, he joined the Office of the Tennessee Attorney General, serving as Assistant Attorney with the General Civil Division.
 In 2005, Judge Murrell joined the Division of Workers’ Compensation (now the Bureau of Workers’ Compensation) where he served in several capacities including Director of Quality Assurance.
 He was first appointed as an Administrative Judge for workers’ compensation civil penalty reviews in 2006.
 As a member of the National Association of Hearing Officials (NAHO), Judge Murrell earned the designation of Certified Administrative Law Judge in 2013.
-Judge Murrell was appointed as an Administrative Judge with the Office of the Secretary of State Administrative Procedures Division in 2018.
+Judge Murrell was appointed as an Administrative Judge with the Office of the Secretary of State Administrative Procedures Division (Central Panel) in 2018.